lgtm-migrator/singledispatch-json/README.rst

 >>> sdjson.dumps(class_instance, cls=sdjson.JSONEncoder)
 >>>

-.. note:: This module does not currently support custom decoders, but might in the future.
+Note: This module does not currently support custom decoders, but might in the future.

+TODO
+######

+1. Write tests with pytest.
+Add appropriate sections to .travis.yml and setup.py